Richard Trevithick was an Eighteenth/Nineteenth Century inventor of steam engines

 1801: First high pressure “Puffing Devil” built by Trevithick.

-1802: Trevithick Patent on the construction of steam engines to drive steam carriages and other purposes.
+1802: Trevithick takes out a Patent with his partner Andrew Vivian on the construction of steam engines to drive steam carriages and other purposes.
 Birth of daughter Elizabeth.
 Richard Trevithick builds his London Road Locomotive which runs between Leather Lane and Paddington via Oxford Street.

 1806: First use of his steam dredger on the River Thames in London.
 Birth of his son John Harvey.